PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Functional-Reactive-Programming.md

 ### JavaScript

 FRP has been implemented in various languages, particularly in functional languages like Haskell where it is a good fit to their paradigms.
 But it can be found also in Java, Scala, C#, etc.
-It is quite popular in JavaScript, quite functional in nature, where it solves a number of hard problems: avoiding callback hell (chained asynchronous calls), easing usage of promises and timeouts, handling successions of user input, etc.
+It is quite popular in JavaScript, rather functional in nature, where it solves a number of hard problems: avoiding callback hell (chained asynchronous calls), easing usage of promises and timeouts, handling successions of user input, etc.
 Thus we saw lot of FRP libraries to be created.
 RxJS is among the firsts.
 Bacon was created in reaction to the complexity of the former, Kefir was born because Bacon is slow and memory hungry, More.js is yet another library, etc.
 The [RxJS book](http://xgrommx.github.io/rx-book/index.html) lists a number of them in its [Similar libraries](http://xgrommx.github.io/rx-book/content/resources/similar_libraries/index.html) page.